 Katie Ong has worked as a consultant for project management, strategic planning, governance, and organizational systems for 25 years.
 She started her career as a project manager for employment and training and infrastructure initiatives with non-profit organizations.
 Her last major project was with the Episcopal Diocese of Ohio, creating Bellwether Farm Camp, Retreat, and Education Center.
 Born in Akron and raised in Hudson, Ohio, she is a lifelong member of the Episcopal Church.

 Meg Ruffing is the executive assistant for the Episcopal Preaching Foundation.
-For over five years, she was an administrative assistant to a marketing firm and a mortgage firm where her strength in organization and creativity grew throughout the years.
+She has over 10+ years as an administrator where her strength in organization and creativity grew throughout the years.
 She is likely the first person you hear from when you are in communication with the Preaching Foundation.
 She enjoys meeting new people every day and helping others deliver the word of the Lord.
-She has been known as the “know it all” girl, but if she doesn’t have an answer, she will work hard on finding it!
+She has been known as the “know it all” guru, but if she doesn’t have an answer, she will work hard on finding it!

-Ruffing lives in New Jersey with her husband, Mike, and her three rescued cat children, Amber, Otto, and Bruce, and is currently fostering kittens.
-In her spare time, she enjoys crafts like crochet and knitting and her goal is to visit every Disney Park in the world.
+Ruffing lives in New Jersey with her husband, Mike, and her four rescued feline children, Amber, Otto, Bruce, and Lawrence Taylor, and serves on the board for a local cat rescue.
+In her “spare” time she enjoys arts and crafts, going to the beach, and is a huge Disney nerd.
+Her goal is to visit every Disney Park in the world.
 Right now, she has Tokyo and Florida crossed off the list.

 Richelle Thompson is the part-time communications manager for the Preaching Foundation.
 For more than 20 years, she has served in the Episcopal Church, committed to sharing stories of faith, discipleship, and innovation.
-She began her career as a secular journalist; her final role at The Cincinnati Enquirer was the religion and social justice issue beat.
+She began her career as a secular journalist; her final role at The Cincinnati Enquirer was on the religion and social justice issue beat.
 She then served as director of communications for the Diocese of Southern Ohio for a decade.
-Since 2012, Thompson has been managing editor of Forward Movement, where she spearheads content development and production, including Forward Day by Day, books, curriculum, and special projects like the Good Book Club and #AdventWord.
-She lives with her husband, an Episcopal priest, and their son, a high school senior, in a slice of God’s country Northern Kentucky where the deer feast on the acorns (and some of her flowers), the children walk to school, and the neighbors still wave.
-Their daughter is a college student, youth minister, and horse trainer in Austin, Texas.
+Since 2013, Thompson has been managing editor of Forward Movement, where she spearheads content development and production, including Forward Day by Day, books, curriculum, and special projects like the Good Book Club and #AdventWord.
+She lives with her husband, an Episcopal priest, in a slice of God’s country Northern Kentucky where the deer feast on the acorns (and some of her flowers), the children walk to school, and the neighbors still wave.
+They have two young adult children.